Receivers in space

 Icarus's electronic data processing module will be installed in the space station's pressurised cabin.
-It is responsible for decoding the weak signals received simultaneously from up to 500 mini-transmitters via the receiver antennae and for separating the various data streams from one another.
+It is responsible for decoding the weak signals received simultaneously from the mini-transmitters via the receiver antennae and for separating the various data streams from one another.

 The ISS orbits the Earth 16 times a day; in doing so, its path shifts by 2,500 kilometres to the west each time.
 The receiver antennae receive signals from an area measuring 90 by 900 kilometres.
 As a result, they cover about 80 percent of the Earth's surface between the 55th parallel north and 55th parallel south.

 At higher latitudes, in favourable conditions, one transmitter can be read out up to four times a day, but as a rule it is done just once a day.
 Closer to the Equator, for example in Africa and in Central and South America, gaps emerge that can only be bridged after two to three days.
 Icarus's own satellites will also facilitate the daily reading of transmitters.
 Furthermore, when working with the ISS, Icarus will not initially be able to cover the biologically important areas in Canada or Siberia.
 With satellites, the regions of scientific interest above the 55th parallel in Europe, Asia and North America will become accessible.